John Buccigross: Book

 Buccigross signed a book deal in the spring of 2006 with Middle Atlantic Press to write the life story of former NHL player and current NHL analyst Keith Jones.
 The book's title is Jonesy: Put Your Head Down And Skate.
 The Improbable NHL Career of Keith Jones.
 The book was released on October 2, 2007.

 Personal life

 Buccigross married his wife Melissa in 1987; they divorced prior to March 2017.
 Buccigross and his ex-wife have three adult children: Brett, Malorie, and Jack.
+Buccigross has lived in South Windsor, Connecticut, where his son Jack played high school hockey.

 In 2017, former ESPN analyst Adrienne Lawrence filed a lawsuit alleging that Buccigross sexually harassed her.
 In December 2019, the lawsuit was settled for undisclosed terms.

 Buccigross is a member of the advisory board for You Can Play, a campaign dedicated to fighting homophobia in sports.

+In 2026, it was announced that Buccigross, along with analyst Darren Pang, were introduced as the new play-by-play and color commentators for the EA Sports video game franchise, replacing James Cybulski and Cheryl Pounder, starting with NHL 27.